nitinigi2/golang-learning/practice/microservice/Readme.md

 Usage :

-    1. User should login first
+    1. User can login by -
        http://localhost/authapi/login

-    2. Once user is authorised then he can call book crud api's. http://localhost/bookapi/api/books
+    2. Book api's are accessible on- http://localhost/bookapi/api/books

     3. Only Get request are accessible by anyone.
 For post, put and delete book api's user must logged in as